whispir/api/source/includes/_messages.md

 **Mandatory fields**

-* The Subject field is Mandatory.
-* The Body field is Mandatory.
+Only 4 fields are required in order to send an email message.

+1. To - the recipient of the email message.
+2. Subject - the subject line of the email message.
+3. Body - the content of the email (either HTML or Plain Text content).
-* The Type field is Mandatory and must specify a value of 'text/plain' or 'text/html' to describe the content of the message.
+4. Type - either 'text/plain' or 'text/html' to describe the content of the message.

 ###Whispir's support of Rich (HTML) Emails